duncai233/Hide-My-Applist/README.md

 Copyright © 2025 HMA developers.
 All rights reserved.

-The software Hide My Applist, starting from version v3.4, is no longer under the AGPL-3.0 License.
+The software 元梦之星, starting from version v3.4, is no longer under the AGPL-3.0 License.
 Instead, certain rights to the software are reserved by the owner.

 The following conditions now apply: